Week 13 NFL betting guide, expert and computer picks, props, DFS, fantasy football rankings

 Some quality Week 13 NFL betting advice would be to consider anything and everything before placing Week 13 NFL predictions.
 How teams perform versus the spread on a short week is pertinent for this week's slate, as are how teams perform in adverse conditions or with lengthy travel, which are also relevant with this week's NFL schedule.
 A dome team in Atlanta has to travel to NYC to face the Jets, as the former may have to deal with the elements.
 Meanwhile, the Rams, who are the biggest favorites per the Week 13 NFL odds at -10.5, will have to travel cross country to Carolina for a 1 p.m.
 ET Sunday kickoff.

 Those are things outside of the NFL spread records one should consider before laying down any wagers.
 Along with the Rams, other double-digit favorites include the Seahawks (-11.5) versus the Vikings and the Chargers (-10) against the Raiders.
-The heavily favored teams feature the likes of Matthew Stafford, Kyren Williams, Jaxon Smith-Njigba and Justin Herbert who could factor into NFL player props, plugged into Fantasy football lineups or be a part of your NFL DFS strategy.
+The heavily favored teams feature the likes of Puka Nacua, Davante Adams, Sam Darnold and Justin Herbert who could factor into NFL player props, plugged into Fantasy football lineups or be a part of your NFL DFS strategy.
 If you are looking for NFL picks, NFL parlays, Fantasy football rankings or NFL DFS picks for Week 13, SportsLine has you covered with its proven model, Machine Learning Model and team of experts.

 Join SportsLine here, and for a limited time get your first month for $1 using promo code CHAMPIONSHIP.